MrAntares/roBrowserLegacy/doc/README.md

 ruby -run -ehttpd . -p8000
 ```

-With that, you will be able to access `http://localhost:8000` with an Apache/Nginx server running locally.
+With any of them, you will be able to access `http://localhost:8000` with a proper web-server running locally.

 #### 4.1 Compiling Game: Live Server/Production